hieudoanm/hieudoanm/docs/README.md

 ## 🎨 Front-end

 1. [`atomic/charts`][atomic-charts]: a curated collection of responsive web and app charts designed specifically for SaaS products and marketing sites.
-2. [`atomic/hooks`][atomic-hooks]: a free collection of React hooks built with simplicity and reusability in mind.
-3. [`atomic/icons`][atomic-icons]: is a free collection of carefully designed SVG icons crafted for modern interfaces.
+2. [`atomic/icons`][atomic-icons]: is a free collection of carefully designed SVG icons crafted for modern interfaces.
+3. [`atomic/react-context`][atomic-react-context]: is a free collection of essential context providers designed with simplicity, reusability, and scalability in mind.
+4. [`atomic/react-hooks`][atomic-react-hooks]: a free collection of React hooks built with simplicity and reusability in mind.s
-4. [`atomic/templates`][atomic-templates]: a curated collection of responsive web and app templates designed specifically for SaaS products and marketing sites.
+5. [`atomic/templates`][atomic-templates]: a curated collection of responsive web and app templates designed specifically for SaaS products and marketing sites.
-5. [`atomic/ui`][atomic-ui]: a free collection of Tailwind CSS components designed with atomic design principles in mind.
+6. [`atomic/ui`][atomic-ui]: a free collection of Tailwind CSS components designed with atomic design principles in mind.

 ## 📱 Apps